 For cheaper rooms than what I have suggested below, you may want to consider staying somewhere that has shared bathroom facilitates.
 For accommodation close to the main train stations, you will need to be prepared to increase your budget significantly.

-This is accommodation is in a private home which is a traditional Japanese machiya.
+This accommodation is in a private home, which is a traditional Japanese machiya.
 A machiya is a narrow wooden house and makes for a great family experience.
-The home has three bedrooms and has Japanese futons as beds.
+The home has three bedrooms and has Japanese futons as beds, there is also a sofa bed in the living room – in total the home can accommodate 9 guests.
 It also comes with a kitchen and washing machine which is great for families.

-Kyoumachiya Inn is just a 10-minute walk from the heart of downtown Kyoto, but even closer there is a supermarket and small restaurants.
-This is a great place to stay; we stayed here during our recent visit to Kyoto and highly recommend it.
+Kyo-umachiya Flower Inn is just a 10-minute walk from the heart of downtown Kyoto, but even closer there is a supermarket and small restaurants.
+This is a great place to stay in Kyoto for families; we stayed here during our recent visit to Kyoto and highly recommend it.

 Just be sure to book the entire house – they also rent it out room by room and given it’s a small home I don’t think I’d recommend that for families.

-If you’re after super cheap accommodation in a super central location, this is the hotel to book.
+If you’re after super cheap Kyoto family accommodation in a super central location, this is the hotel to book.
 The Shares Hotel is in fact a backpackers, but it makes for great family accommodation.
-Family rooms come with a double bed and two single beds as well as a private bathroom, TV, and air conditioning – not those dirty old dorm rooms you were expecting!
+Quadruple rooms come with a double bed and two single beds, sleeping 4 people in total.
+For larger families the family rooms can sleep up to 6 guests in 3 bunk beds.
+Both room types have a private bathroom, TV, and air conditioning – not those dirty old dorm rooms you were expecting!

 The location is so convenient with loads of places to eat close by.
 Plus the hotel also has a shared kitchen, lounge and dining room so great for preparing meals for the family.